 The version in Bukhari, Book LXII Ch.
-8:13a says that rather than let the companions "treat [some] as eunuchs" while stuck out on military campaign, the Prophet allowed them to have sex with corrupted women, and he recited to them from the Qur'an (5:87): "O ye who believe!
+8:13a says that rather than let the companions "treat [some] as eunuchs" while stuck out on military campaign, the Prophet allowed them to have sex with a sexually experienced, unmarried woman who would take a cloak as compensation [رَخَّصَ لَنا أنْ نَنكِح المَرأَة بالثَّوْبِ], and he recited to them from the Qur'an (5:87): "O ye who believe!
 Make not unlawful the good things which Allah has made lawful for you, but commit no transgression."
-This reflects the ancient view that a man could only commit adultery by having sex with a married woman (who was not his wife, of course).
+This mention of a cloak as compensation is a reference to a story that is told with more details in Sahih Muslim, Book of Nikah, Hadith 13, 22 and 23.
+The permission to have sex with a woman for an agreed price reflects the ancient view that a man could not commit adultery by having sex with an unmarried, sexually experienced woman, but only by having sex with a married woman or a marriageable daughter.

-The fact that Muhammad forbade the companions from designating men as eunuchs is not the point here.
+Clearly, when the companions came to the Prophet asking if they could designate eunuchs, it was because they were seeking a way to find lawful sexual release, and they saw eunuchs as such a way.
+The fact that Muhammad forbade the companions from treating captive men as eunuchs, or making them into eunuchs, is not the point here.
 Of course, using a straight male as a eunuch was wrong -- that was essentially the sin of the people of Lut.
-But what about using a eunuch (i.e. one who permanently lacks arousal with women) as a eunuch?
+But what about using a natural eunuch (i.e. one who permanently lacks arousal with women) as a eunuch?
 Given that ibn Mas'ud made reference to the use of eunuchs for sexual gratification, and given that the Prophet understood what he meant, that indicates that the use of eunuchs for sexual gratification was known in Arabic society, and was considered a use that was appropriate to eunuchs.
 Since eunuchs were not considered male, there was no prohibition against it, not even in the Qur'an.

 The eunuchs seem to have served as a shield against homosexual lust in yet another way.
 They themselves formed the target of that lust, thus diverting it from the youngsters.
 They are described as being womanly and docile in bed at night and manly and warlike by day in a campaign and in similar circumstances (hum nisaa' li-mutma'inn muqeem wa rijaal in kaanat al-asfaar; li-annahum bil-nahaar fawaaris wa-bil-layl 'araa'is).
 [Arabic transcribed by Ayalon on page 34, from Abu Mansur al-Tha'alibi, Al-Lataa'if wal-Zaraa'if, Cairo 1324/1906-7, p.
 79, lines 1-7; and the same quote from Tha'alibi in his Tamtheel wal-Muhaadara, Cairo 1381/1961, p.
 224.]